RajeshMajumder97/Sample-Size-Calculator/README.md

-# Sample-Size-Calculator
+# Welcome to StudySizer
-Tool For calculate Sample size for Epidemiological Study
+## A Sample Size Calculator
+Empowering researchers, healthcare professionals, and students with statistically sound sample size calculations for various study designs including estimation, testing, regression, and reliability.